6. Accreditation Evaluation

 The Council has no mechanism for providing assistance to developing colleges outside the US or Canada; the Reasonable Assurance process and Provisional Accreditation status are limited to US and Canadian veterinary colleges.

-Decisions on granting Reasonable Assurance, Provisional Accreditation, or Full Accreditation status for site visits that occurred less than 90 days prior to the next scheduled COE meeting will usually be deferred to the following meeting.
+Decisions on granting Reasonable Assurance, Provisional Accreditation, or Accredited status for site visits that occurred less than 90 days prior to the next scheduled COE meeting will usually be deferred to the following meeting.
 The Council meets twice annually.

-If the Council notes deficiencies that may result in an adverse accreditation action under this Policy 6, the Council will defer the accreditation action and will provide the college an opportunity to respond in writing pursuant to Policy 10.6 of this manual.
+If the Council notes deficiencies that may result in an adverse accreditation action, the Council will defer the accreditation action and will provide the college an opportunity to respond in writing pursuant to Policy 10.6 of this manual.
 If the Council takes an adverse accreditation action after the college has had the opportunity to respond under Policy 10.6, then the college will be reminded of the appeal process.

 The expressed desire of foreign veterinary colleges for input and evaluation of their programs by the AVMA COE is in recognition of the high standards of veterinary medical education in the US and Canada.
 It is further recognized that the AVMA COE plays a significant role in setting the standards for international veterinary education.
 Should a foreign college decide to challenge in a court of law an adverse accreditation decision made by the COE, the filing must be done in a US court of competent jurisdiction seated in Illinois.